hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Creating a Player Profile Screen.md

 ## Introduction

 The Gamesparks platform comes complete with many conveniences for developers.
-One of these is pre-made management Screens for Leaderboards and Player records.
+One of these is pre-built management Screens for Leaderboards and Player records.
 The Screens are user friendly, customizable, and offer very useful ways of visually searching for, accessing, and editing records.

-Screens are made to be easy to use without the need for code, knowing how to code, or knowing how to access and edit the NoSQL database and makes them an excellent tool for non-dev members of your team, such as customer service.
+These Screens are easy to use making them very suited to non-technical members of your team, such as Customer Service:
+* No coding skills required.
+* No knowledge of how to access the NoSQL database and edit records.

 This tutorial offers a brief introduction to using these Screens and highlights the main features you'll find on the Player Management screen.

+<q>**Importing Pre-Built Screens!** Before commencing this tutorial, you must import the *Player Management* Screen from the library.
+For details on how to import any of the pre-built Screens, see [Importing Screens from Library](/Documentation/Manage/Importing Screens from Library.md).

-## Searching for players
+## Searching for Players

-Once you navigate to the Players tab in the Manage section of the platform you'll be greeted with a *Player Search* query builder, which you can use to build queries to search for specific players or a group of players that fit a certain query.
-You can add rules with the combination of *AND* and *OR* operators as well as include a whole new group of rules.
+When you open the *Player Management* Screen from the *Manage* menu, you'll see a *Player Search* query builder:
+* Build queries to search for specific players or a group of players.
+* Add rules with the combination of *AND* and *OR* operators as well as include a whole new group of rules.

 ![](img/PlayerProfileScreen/10.png)